NoUsername10/Solar-Panel-Visualizer/README.md

 3. Search for **Solar Panel Visualizer** in the Frontend/Dashboard section.
 4. Open the repository and click **Download**.
 5. Reload the Home Assistant frontend, or restart Home Assistant if HACS asks you to.
 6. Add the card to a dashboard from the Home Assistant card picker.
+It appears as **Solar Panel Visualizer** with a solar panel icon after the frontend reloads.

 ## ➕ Add and configure the card